A very warm welcome to my website. Below you will find my full third person biography for concert/media/promotion

 Matthew Sear (b.
 1975)

-Matthew Sear is a London-born composer and multi-instrumentalist known for his works for solo instruments and small ensembles.
-He has been featured in notable publications such as Classical Guitar, Fanfare, The Jewish Chronicle, and Gibson Lifestyle.
-Matthew’s music has premiered at venues including the Royal Academy of Music, the 1901 Arts Club, St Martin-in-the-Fields, Maria Marchant’s 7 Notes in 7 Days, and at the Edinburgh, Toronto, and Adelaide Fringe Festivals.
+His compositions have been featured in leading publications such as Classical Guitar, Fanfare Magazine, The Jewish Chronicle, and Gibson Lifestyle, and have premiered at major venues including the Royal Academy of Music, 1901 Arts Club, St Martin-in-the-Fields, and at international festivals including Edinburgh, Toronto, and Adelaide Fringe.

 Work in education